raas-dev/configent/README.md

 ### macOS

-Both dockerd and containerd base on Linux kernel features not present on macOS so [Lima](https://github.com/lima-vm/lima) is used creating Linux VMs on QEMU.
+Container runtimes base on Linux kernel features not present on macOS.
+Thus [Lima](https://github.com/lima-vm/lima) is used for creating Linux VMs on QEMU.

-The aforementioned shims create or start the necessary virtual machines, a Lima VM named 'ubuntu' for running rootless dockerd and a Lima VM 'debian' for running rootless containerd.
+The aforementioned shims create and start the necessary virtual machines:
+VM 'ubuntu' for rootless dockerd, VM 'debian' for rootless containerd and VM 'fedora' for rootless podman.

-In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes, see VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.
+In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes.
+See VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.

-VM 'fedora' has rootless [podman](https://podman.io/), run `podman` to use it.

 ⚠️: VMs 'ubuntu', 'debian' and 'fedora' mount your host's `$HOME` directory as writable inside the VM.
 This enables containers to use bind mounts (directories